-Steven Harper leads wilderness hiking workshops at Esalen Institute in Big Sur, California; Tassajara Zen Center in the Santa Lucia Mountains, and, Green Gulch Zen Center north of San Francisco.
+Steven Harper leads wilderness hiking workshops & retreats at Esalen Institute in Big Sur, California; Tassajara Zen Center in the Santa Lucia Mountains; Green Gulch Zen Center north of San Francisco; Ojai Foundation in the hills above Ventura, California, and Tribal Ground Circle near Aptos, California.
 These programs explore the inner and outer reaches of wilderness through ecopsychology, contemporary awareness practices, and wisdom traditions that encourage aliveness.

 I invite you to join me on a journey and let yourself be touched by the healing beauty of wild nature.
 Now is the time to deepen our connection, understanding, and relationship with the natural world.
 This site shows a schedule of the public workshops I lead, descriptions about these courses, as well as a workshop journal and photos from previous workshops.

-In 2014 I will be offering a variety of workshops and hiking adventures through Esalen, Tassajara, and Green Gulch that take advantage of the seasons, nature’s awe inspiring beauty, and a diverse range of co-leaders.
-Programs range from new workshops to old favorites—check them out: 2014 Schedule.
+In 2015 I will be offering a variety of workshops and hiking adventures through Esalen, Tassajara, Green Gulch, Ojai Foundation, and Tribal Ground Circle that take advantage of the seasons, nature’s awe inspiring beauty, and a diverse range of co-leaders.
+Programs range from new workshops to old favorites—check them out: 2015 Schedule.

 While many of the programs I offer are through Esalen on the Big Sur coast, I also offer workshops at Tassajara Zen Center.
 Tassajara is deep in the Santa Lucia Mountains just east of Big Sur and is the oldest Zen Buddhist monastery outside of Asia.
 Tassajara is a unique extraordinary environment that I highly recommend.